abel-blue/ethereum-smart-contract/README.md

 ## Flutter Mobile Application

-<p>After installing the application in the mobile of Parent or Child, the user interface will look as
+<p>After installing the application on the mobile device of the employee, the user interface will look as shown below.:</p>
-shown below:</p>

 ![ethr](images/ola.gif)